Theming

 directory, for example: /lang/de.json

 .
-As an example have a look at the existing translations in the core.
-For more information read the Laravel Localization docs.
+As an example, have a look at the existing translations in the core.
+For more information, read the Laravel Localization docs.

-In the core we also have a frontend.php
+In the core, we also have a frontend.php

-translation file per language, these translations will be available from Javascript with: config.translations.key
+translation file per language.
+These translations will be available from Javascript with: config.translations.key

 .
-To publish them to your project use:
+To publish them to your project, use:

 php artisan vendor:publish --provider="Rapidez\Core\RapidezServiceProvider" --tag=rapidez-translations